LaChina Robinson

-LaChina Robinson is a basketball analyst who calls college basketball games for ESPN, Fox Sports 1, NBC Sports and FS South.
-She is also the analyst for the Atlanta Dream of the WNBA and calls select WNBA games for ESPN and NBATV.
+LaChina Robinson is a basketball analyst who calls college basketball games for NBC Sports, Prime Video, ESPN, Fox Sports 1, and FS South.
+She is also the analyst for the Atlanta Dream of the WNBA and calls select WNBA games for NBC, ESPN and NBATV.

 Early life

 A native of Alexandria, Virginia, Robinson grew up one of sixteen children in a blended family.
 Until age 14 she participated in cheerleading, only starting basketball as a high school freshman.
 She reached a height of 6'4" by her mid teens, and she cites basketball as opening up her eyes to new opportunities that enabled her to use her height as a gift.

 Robinson became a member of the Amateur Athletic Union in high school.
 She earned her a scholarship to Wake Forest University where she played for four seasons.
 Over her four-year career Robinson played in 112 games, and started in 95.
 Robinson went on to rank third in school history with blocks (77) and 15th in rebounds (475).